Meet Our Terrific Team

 We’re dedicated to your pet’s health.

-Chief Veterinarian and Practice Owner
+Medical Director, Veterinarian, and Practice Owner

-Dr. Rowan attended Penn State, graduating with a BS in Biology, with distinction, in 1985.
-He graduated from the University of Pennsylvania School of Veterinary Medicine in 1990 as a member of The Society of Phi Zeta, the honor society of veterinary medicine.
+Dr. Rowan attended Pennsylvania State University, graduating with a BS in Biology, with distinction, in 1985.
+He graduated from the Ivy League University of Pennsylvania School of Veterinary Medicine in 1990 as a member of The Society of Phi Zeta, the honor society of veterinary medicine.